rsksmart/devportal/docs/05-dev-tools/dev-environments/index.md

 sidebar_position: 2
 sidebar_label: Dev Environments
 title: Dev Environments
-description: "How to get started with writing, deploying and testing smart contracts on Rootstock using Hardhat."
+description: "Dev Environments provide a complete set of tools for writing, testing, and deploying your smart contracts on Rootstock."
-tags: [hardhat, quick start, developer tools, rsk, rootstock, ethereum, dApps, smart contracts]
+tags: [hardhat, remix, foundry, developer tools, rsk, rootstock, ethereum, dApps, smart contracts]
 ---

 Dev Environments provide a complete set of tools for writing, testing, and deploying your smart contracts on Rootstock.